nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_support.md

 ## Reporting bugs or issues

-To report any bugs or issues, please send a complete issue report including the following:
+If you encounter any bugs or issues, we're here to help!
+To ensure a swift resolution, please provide a comprehensive issue report with the following details:

+1. **Description**
-- a description of the issue and expected results
+: Clearly outline the issue you're facing and what results you were expecting.

-- the configuration you are using for webrtc, bintu.live and h5live
-- potential stream IDs which show the issue
+2. **Configuration Details**
+: Include your configuration settings for WebRTC, bintu.live, and h5live.

+3. **Stream IDs**
+: Provide any relevant stream IDs and/or stream names that demonstrate the issue.

+4. **Replication Steps**
-- how to replicate the issue
+: Help us understand how to replicate the issue so we can investigate effectively.

+## Log Information

-### Log information
+### Browser Console Log

-#### Browser console log

-Press `Ctrl+Shift+J` or `F12` (Windows / Linux) or `Cmd+Opt+J` (Mac)
+    Press Ctrl+Shift+J or F12 (Windows/Linux) or Cmd+Opt+J (Mac).
-copy/paste the result of the console
+    Copy and paste the console log results.

-#### Chrome webrtc-internals
+### Chrome WebRTC-Internals

-Open a separate browser tab and open the URL `chrome://webrtc-internals` click `dump` and download the data and send to us.
+    Open a new browser tab and go to chrome://webrtc-internals.
+    Click on dump, download the data, and send it to us.

-### Remote Support

-:::caution Remote support session
+:::caution Remote Support Session
-Any potential issues might be best resolved based on a remote support session, dependent on your support level.
-**Please [contact](mailto:support@nanocosmos.de) us to arrange an online meeting.**
+For expedited issue resolution, consider a remote support session and [reach out](mailto:support@nanocosmos.de) to us to arrange an online meeting.

+**Please be aware that this option is contingent upon your support level and may offer the most effective solution to production critical issues.**
 :::